nethalo/proxysql-basics-master-slave/README.md

 You can add a server to all the hostgroups that you want.
 This will help on the query routing (eventually the hostgroup is the destination of the query rlues) and to have a controlled load distribution, among other things.

-However, ProxySQL in an effort to simplify things have the special "replication hostgroup" type which is nothing that a way to say which hostgroup holds the master and which one holds the slaves.
+However, ProxySQL in an effort to simplify things have the special "replication hostgroup" type which is nothing that a way to say which hostgroup holds the Primary and which one holds the Replicas.

 How is this different to a regular hostgroup?
 Simply: The task of moving servers between hostgroups becomes an automatic operation and depends on only one thing: the value of the **read_only** variable.

 If a server has "read_only = 1" it will be part of the reader_hostgroup.
-Otherwise, is the master and is part of the writer_hostgroup.
+Otherwise, is the Primary and is part of the writer_hostgroup.
 This means that you need to be extra careful with this variable.
-A good practice will be to enforce read_only = 1 on the my.cnf file and just change it on the fly in the Master.
+A good practice will be to enforce read_only = 1 on the my.cnf file and just change it on the fly in the Primary.

 To define the replication hostgroup, just do a insert to the mysql_replication_hostgroups table.
 For this tutorial, the insert is: